 Is It Ok to Bring Booze (and Food) with You?

 Absolutely!
 In fact, you’d be the odd person out if you didn’t bring at least a liter of wine with you.
 We only brought two tiny 200mL bottles of red wine along.
-We might have been the only sober people onboard, except for a 10-year-old girl and (hopefully) the boat captain.
+We might have been the most sober people onboard, except for a 10-year-old girl and (hopefully) the boat captain.
 (PRO TIP: Bring your own cups unless you’re cool drinking straight from the bottle.
 Hey, I don’t judge.)
 Most of the Italians and Croatians who clearly take the overnight ferry all the time brought coolers FULL of food and booze.
+I wish we’d had the foresight to do that!

 There is some food available for purchase onboard.
 You can have a full-on sit down dinner in the fancy onboard restaurant.
 (Note: all it takes to qualify as “fancy” with me is the use of white tablecloths.)
 The restaurant prices were very reasonable, especially for a “cruise”.
-I use the word “cruise” loosely.
+I use the word “cruise” a bit jokingly here – remember, this is really an overnight car ferry, but a very nice one at that.

 There’s also a snack bar area where you can buy snacks, beer, wine and non-alcoholic drinks.
 The one thing you should bring plenty of is WATER.
-It’s overpriced onboard, and I wouldn’t trust what comes from the tap in the bathrooms with my life.
+It’s overpriced onboard, and I didn’t trust what comes from the tap in the bathrooms.

 The short answer?
 No, unless you count people watching as entertainment.
 We traveled in February, the lowest of lows as far as tourist season goes.
 What looked like it might be a duty free shopping area was a total ghost town.
 There was a dance floor in the lounge area, but like I said, we had less than a half liter of wine on us.
 It takes more than that for me to start my own dance party.